kzopal/tinyinstaller/README.md

 # tinyinstaller
-A internet installer for big ISOs with tiny USB drives
+A internet installer for big ISOs with tiny USB drives.